zhangtemplar/zhangtemplar.github.io/_posts/2019-04-07-efficient-net.md

 ![](https://mmbiz.qpic.cn/mmbiz_jpg/yNnalkXE7oW1eynFBETaFUuCYOIMtaVZubEoAXggyyy3iaZySRJWZoTCibERrjiaH2OP8uO2Y8WsO1bjicg6zHqJaQ/640?wx_fmt=jpeg&tp=webp&wxfrom=5&wx_lazy=1&wx_co=1)

 MixNet finds larger kernel size (up to 9x9) tends to improve the performance on image classification and object detection compared with 3x3 kernel size used in MobileNet V3.
-As a result, MixNet proposes to have convolution with different kernel size in parallel and combined via concatenation.
+As a result, MixNet proposes to have convolution with different kernel size in parallel and combined via concatenation, namely MdConv.
+MdConv is similar to group wise convolution, where each group has different kernel size.

 ```
 def mdconv(x, filters, **args):